Guettarda: Taxonomy

 Guettarda was named by Linnaeus in 1753 in his book Species Plantarum.
 This generic name is in honour of the 18th century French naturalist Jean-Étienne Guettard.

 The genus Guettarda is much in need of revision.
 Molecular phylogenetic studies have found it to be several times polyphyletic with some of its clades paraphyletic over small genera.

 Species

-The following species list may be incomplete or contain synonyms.
+Plants of the World Online currently accepts 145 species, which are listed below.
+Other estimates of the number of species range from about 50 to 162.